Neelka96/pandas-challenge/README.md

 ### Limitations
 - [ ] Results are qualitative not quantitative
 - [ ] Exported images lack complete titling for easy comprehension in any space
-- [ ] Timeframe for DataFrame is a static moment instead of a dynamic range
+- [ ] Time frame for DataFrame is a static moment instead of a dynamic range

 ## Files and Directory Structure